vaidasmaciulis/PlantAndCook/README.md

 - Does this work with Daily Needs?

 No. This mod has entirely different implementation, no integration with Daily Needs is possible.

+- No plants appear in Drop Pods or Economy stations.

+"Plant and Cook" mod needs to be higher in list of game mods than "Eat.
+Drink.
+Sleep.
+Repeat!".
+Also higher than any mod that makes changes in Drop Pods or Economy Stations offers.

 [h1]Acknowledgements[/h1]